Q1 2022 Earnings Forecast for Federated Hermes, Inc. (NYSE:FHI) Issued By Jefferies Financial Group

-Federated Hermes, Inc. (NYSE:FHI – Get Rating) – Jefferies Financial Group lowered their Q1 2022 EPS estimates for Federated Hermes in a research note issued on Monday, April 11th.
-Jefferies Financial Group analyst D. Fannon now forecasts that the company will post earnings per share of $0.66 for the quarter, down from their previous estimate of $0.67.
+Federated Hermes, Inc. (NYSE:FHI – Get Rating) – Equities research analysts at Jefferies Financial Group lowered their Q1 2022 earnings estimates for Federated Hermes in a research report issued to clients and investors on Monday, April 11th.
+Jefferies Financial Group analyst D. Fannon now expects that the company will earn $0.66 per share for the quarter, down from their prior forecast of $0.67.

 Federated Hermes (NYSE:FHI – Get Rating) last issued its quarterly earnings data on Thursday, January 27th.
-The company reported $0.71 earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of $0.71.
-The business had revenue of $321.65 million for the quarter, compared to the consensus estimate of $331.17 million.
+The company reported $0.71 EPS for the quarter, meeting the consensus estimate of $0.71.
+The company had revenue of $321.65 million during the quarter, compared to analysts’ expectations of $331.17 million.
 Federated Hermes had a net margin of 20.78% and a return on equity of 24.21%.
-The company’s quarterly revenue was down 11.6% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.93 EPS.
+Federated Hermes’s revenue for the quarter was down 11.6% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $0.93 earnings per share.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Foundation Resource Management Inc. lifted its stake in Federated Hermes by 2.5% during the 1st quarter.
-Foundation Resource Management Inc. now owns 390,469 shares of the company’s stock valued at $13,299,000 after acquiring an additional 9,600 shares during the period.
-City State Bank bought a new position in Federated Hermes during the 4th quarter valued at about $118,000.
-Norges Bank bought a new position in Federated Hermes during the 4th quarter valued at about $30,324,000.
-Vident Investment Advisory LLC lifted its stake in Federated Hermes by 4.1% during the 4th quarter.
-Vident Investment Advisory LLC now owns 63,710 shares of the company’s stock valued at $2,394,000 after acquiring an additional 2,506 shares during the period.
-Finally, Wells Fargo & Company MN lifted its stake in shares of Federated Hermes by 17.7% in the 4th quarter.
-Wells Fargo & Company MN now owns 120,544 shares of the company’s stock worth $4,531,000 after purchasing an additional 18,106 shares during the period.
-Institutional investors and hedge funds own 80.58% of the company’s stock.
+Large investors have recently bought and sold shares of the stock.
+Mutual of America Capital Management LLC raised its holdings in Federated Hermes by 3.7% during the 3rd quarter.
+Mutual of America Capital Management LLC now owns 85,976 shares of the company’s stock valued at $2,794,000 after buying an additional 3,067 shares during the last quarter.
+FIL Ltd increased its position in Federated Hermes by 2.6% during the 3rd quarter.
+FIL Ltd now owns 965,805 shares of the company’s stock valued at $31,388,000 after purchasing an additional 24,245 shares during the period.
+New York State Teachers Retirement System increased its position in Federated Hermes by 4.2% during the 4th quarter.
+New York State Teachers Retirement System now owns 146,554 shares of the company’s stock valued at $5,507,000 after purchasing an additional 5,863 shares during the period.
+American International Group Inc. increased its position in Federated Hermes by 0.3% during the 3rd quarter.
+American International Group Inc. now owns 218,752 shares of the company’s stock valued at $7,109,000 after purchasing an additional 670 shares during the period.
+Finally, Janus Henderson Group PLC increased its position in Federated Hermes by 125.2% during the 3rd quarter.
+Janus Henderson Group PLC now owns 21,079 shares of the company’s stock valued at $685,000 after purchasing an additional 11,718 shares during the period.
+Institutional investors own 80.58% of the company’s stock.

-In related news, Vice Chairman Gordon J. Ceresino sold 32,428 shares of the company’s stock in a transaction dated Friday, February 11th.
-The shares were sold at an average price of $33.65, for a total value of $1,091,202.20.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, CFO Thomas R. Donahue sold 30,000 shares of the company’s stock in a transaction dated Wednesday, March 30th.
-The shares were sold at an average price of $34.18, for a total transaction of $1,025,400.00.
+In related news, Vice Chairman Gordon J. Ceresino sold 32,428 shares of the company’s stock in a transaction on Friday, February 11th.
+The shares were sold at an average price of $33.65, for a total transaction of $1,091,202.20.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, insider Richard A. Novak sold 958 shares of the company’s stock in a transaction on Monday, March 7th.
+The shares were sold at an average price of $31.09, for a total transaction of $29,784.22.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 89,451 shares of company stock worth $2,954,168.
-5.00% of the stock is currently owned by company insiders.
+Over the last 90 days, insiders sold 89,451 shares of company stock valued at $2,954,168.
+Company insiders own 5.00% of the company’s stock.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, February 15th.
-Investors of record on Tuesday, February 8th were paid a $0.27 dividend.
-This represents a $1.08 dividend on an annualized basis and a yield of 3.36%.
-The ex-dividend date of this dividend was Monday, February 7th.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, February 15th.
+Stockholders of record on Tuesday, February 8th were issued a $0.27 dividend.
+The ex-dividend date was Monday, February 7th.
+This represents a $1.08 dividend on an annualized basis and a dividend yield of 3.36%.
 Federated Hermes’s payout ratio is 39.27%.

 About Federated Hermes (Get Rating)